-Bodyweight literally means how heavy we are…..
+Body weight literally means how heavy we are…..
 I am sure all of us know this.
-But a more important aspect which might be unknown to you is that this heaviness is a sum total of fat and lean mass contained by the body.
-Lean mass comprises of muscles, body fluids (blood, extra and intracellular fluid), bones and organs whereas fat mass includes fat which is stored in the body.
+But a more important aspect which might be unknown to you.
+This heaviness is a sum total of fat and lean mass contained by the body.
+Lean mass comprises of muscles, body fluids (blood, extra and intracellular fluid), bones, and organs.
+Fat mass includes fat which is stored in the body.

 For a person to lead a healthy, disease-free life; the percentage of lean mass should always be higher than the fat mass percentage.
 But why is that?
 Lean mass being a hard worker produces work and burns food calories whereas fat mass is quite lazy and is a piece of excess baggage for the body.

-There are numerous factors which determine lean to fat ratio for a person.
-Few of these include age, gender, physical activity, diet, body weight, etc.
+There are numerous factors that determine lean to fat ratio for a person.
+A few of these include age, gender, physical activity, diet, body weight, etc.

 Let us understand how these factors affect the ratio of fat and lean mass.

 Age: A baby is born with high fat and low lean mass percentage.
 This ratio slowly changes through childhood and adolescence.
 Fat mass might again show an increase in adulthood because of diet and inactivity.